KaihuaTang/Kinetics-Data-Preprocessing/README.md

 ## Download the raw videos

 There are multiple ways to download the raw videos of Kinetics-400 and Kinetics-600.
-Here, I mainly list two common choices that I tested to be simple and effective:
+Here, I list two common choices that I found to be simple and fast:

 1. Download the videos via the official [scripts](https://github.com/activitynet/ActivityNet/tree/master/Crawler/Kinetics).
 However, I noticed that this option is very slow, so I personally recommend the next choice.